From foster care, to publishing a book that inspired a fashion show in downtown Tulsa

 The month of May happens to be National Foster Care Month and Myers who was born in Boston was raised in the foster care system.

-“After finding my belongings waiting for me on the porch in black trash bags, I knew I had aged out of the foster care system with little direction and support,” said Meyers.
+“After finding my belongings waiting for me on the porch in black trash bags, I knew I had aged out of the foster care system with little direction and support,” said Myers.

 She decided to work toward advocating for better policies on Capitol Hill and the White House during the Obama Administration.

-Then, Meyers found herself facing one of the most darkest moments in her life.
+Then, Myers found herself facing one of the most darkest moments in her life.

 “I lost my little sister and best friend to suicide.
 Before she passed; she said to me, “Sis, always remember that you are the prize,” said Myers.

-In January 2022, Meyers published, You Are the Prize: Seeing Yourself Beyond the Imperfections of Your Trauma, which was inspired by her sister’s words of wisdom.
+In January 2022, Myers published, You Are the Prize: Seeing Yourself Beyond the Imperfections of Your Trauma, which was inspired by her sister’s words of wisdom.

 “This fashion show is a homage to those who’ve been affected by the foster care system, and homelessness by bringing awareness to the struggles and successes of us as people!” said Myers.

 Collaborating with Myers on the event is Jamar Torres who also arrived in Oklahoma in Nov.
-2021 as part of the Tulsa Remote program and is also a fellow participant in the Builders + Backers and Heartland Forward programs.
+2021 as part of the Tulsa Remote program and is also a fellow participant in the Builders + Backers Idea Accelerator powered by Heartland Forward program.

 Torres was also born in Boston, and in the same hospital as Myers was born.